2014 Chevrolet Camaro 2dr Cpe ZL1New Search Select Other Trims

 580 hp @ 6000 rpm

-2013 Chevrolet Camaro OverviewThe 2013 Chevrolet Camaro comes in a wide range of models designed to cover uses ranging from stylish open-air cruising to track-ready high-performance driving.
-The 2013 Camaro is available in Coupe or soft-top Convertible models.
+2014 Chevrolet Camaro OverviewThe 2014 Chevrolet Camaro comes in a wide range of models designed to cover uses ranging from stylish open-air cruising to track-ready high-performance driving.
+The 2014 Camaro is available in Coupe or soft-top Convertible models.
 Camaro Coupes can be had at any trim level while Convertibles are only offered in LT and up trims.
-There remain three available engines in the lineup: a 323-hp 3.6L V6, a 426-hp 6.2L V8 and a monster 580-hp 6.2L supercharged V-8.
+There continue to be three available engines in the lineup: a 323-hp 3.6L V6, a 426-hp 6.2L V8 and a monster 580-hp 6.2L supercharged V8.
 All three engines can be had with either an automatic or a manual transmission, both with six forward gears.

-SS models of the Camaro can reach 60 mph in around 4.5 seconds, with V6 models reaching 60 around 6 seconds.
-Fuel economy ratings are actually quite impressive for the Camaro, considering its performance potential, with V6 models rating up to 19 mpg city, 30 highway and SS models achieving 16 mpg city/25 mpg highway.
+V6-powered Camaro models reach 60 mph in around 6 seconds while SS models take around 4.5 seconds.
+Fuel economy ratings are actually quite impressive for the Camaro, considering its performance potential, with V6 models estimated at 19 mpg city, 30 highway and SS models achieving 16 mpg city/25 mpg highway.

 There are several different suspension packages available in the Camaro.
-LS and LT models get the FE2 calibration; SS Coupe models come with a high-performance FE4 suspension, while SS Convertibles come with a somewhat softer FE3.
-A 1LE package is new for 2013 and is optional on SS Camaros fitted with a manual transmission.
-The 1LE pack comes with the most aggressive suspension available on non-supercharged Camaros and should be right at home on the racetrack.
+LS and LT models get the FE2 calibration; SS Coupe models come with a high-performance FE4 suspension.
+A 1LE package, which includes the most aggressive suspension setup, is optional on SS Camaros fitted with a manual transmission.
 The Camaro's rack-and-pinion steering system provides quick response for tight corners but is relaxed enough for highway cruising.

 SS models get a competitive/sport mode for the stability control system, allowing more wheel slip for the track; also included with the SS in manual-gearbox versions is a Performance Launch Control system that helps launch the car from a start in the quickest possible way.
 SS Coupes, in addition to getting the FE4 high-performance suspension, get retuned dampers, bigger stabilizer bars and 20-inch wheels and performance tires.
 Huge 21-inch wheels are offered as a dealer-installed accessory.